 For instance, if you have naturally oily hair, try adding sage.

 To steep dried herbs in AVC, add about two tablespoons of herbs to one quart of vinegar in a covered jar and set steep for two weeks.
-At the end of the steeping period, just strain out the herbs and dilute with the same ratio of AVC to water as above.
+At the end of the steeping period, just strain out the herbs and dilute with the same ratio of ACV to water as above.

 Apple cider vinegar’s smell doesn’t necessarily have the shower-clean scent, but once your hair dries, you won’t smell the vinegar at all.